utsavdotpro/PHPQueryUtils/README.md

 **iterateOnResult($query, $callback = null, $emptyCallback = null)**

 To select multiple rows from a table and doing operations on them use iterateOrResult()
+Pass whatever SELECT query you like and start working on them in the callback
 Data objects returned inside the parameter has two extra properties `numRows` (total number of rows available) and `hasNext` (if has more data in the list)
 To do a different operation when the data is empty, pass a empty callback as third parameter (see example below)